Appendix B — R Functions

 • write_rds to save a data frame as an .rds R data data file.
 This preserves all the data types. read_rds() to import R data.
 Example: read_rds("path/to/file.rds").

-• readxl is a package we didn’t use, but it has read_excel() that allows you to import from an Excel file, including specified sheets and ranges.
+• readxl is a package we didn’t use, but it has read_excel() that allows you to import from an Excel file, including specified sheets and cell ranges.

 • clean_names() from the library(janitor) package standardizes column names.